Toll Brothers (TOL) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the home builder had gained 12.09% over the past month, outpacing the Construction sector's gain of 8.46% and the S&P 500's gain of 3.18% in that time.
+Coming into today, shares of the home builder had gained 9.68% in the past month.
+In that same time, the Construction sector gained 8.32%, while the S&P 500 gained 3.39%.

 Wall Street will be looking for positivity from Toll Brothers as it approaches its next earnings report date.
 On that day, Toll Brothers is projected to report earnings of $2.86 per share, which would represent year-over-year growth of 21.7%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.47 billion, down 1% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.47 billion, down 1% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Toll Brothers.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Toll Brothers should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.35% higher.
-Toll Brothers is currently sporting a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Toll Brothers currently has a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that Toll Brothers has a Forward P/E ratio of 7.75 right now.
-Its industry sports an average Forward P/E of 10.14, so we one might conclude that Toll Brothers is trading at a discount comparatively.
+Looking at its valuation, Toll Brothers is holding a Forward P/E ratio of 7.79.
+Its industry sports an average Forward P/E of 10.36, so we one might conclude that Toll Brothers is trading at a discount comparatively.

-It is also worth noting that TOL currently has a PEG ratio of 0.7.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Building Products - Home Builders was holding an average PEG ratio of 0.82 at yesterday's closing price.
+Also, we should mention that TOL has a PEG ratio of 0.71.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Building Products - Home Builders industry currently had an average PEG ratio of 0.84 as of yesterday's close.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 12, which puts it in the top 5% of all 250+ industries.
+This group has a Zacks Industry Rank of 19, putting it in the top 8% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report